 Once you make the toxic escape there’s nothing holding you back but your own imagination.

-PS.
-If you enjoyed my articles or videos, or would like help with working on your self-esteem, then you will love my online personal development program, The Self-Esteem Blueprint, where you will empower yourself with knowledge and tools to take control of your stress and worry, your relationships, your boundaries and your self-worth.
+Then check out the The Self-Esteem Blueprint, Karl’s online personal development program where you will empower yourself with knowledge and tools to take control of your stress and worry, your relationships, your boundaries and your self-worth.
 The program is open for registration NOW and I would love to have you on board.